MicrosoftDocs/SupportArticles-docs/support/mem/intune/cannot-install-macos-apps-and-run-shell-scripts.md

 ---
 title: App installation and shell script execution fail in macOS 11.2
-description: Fixes an issue in which macOS applications cannot be installed in the Intune portal and you cannot run shell scripts on a macOS 11.2 based device. ms.date: 06/16/2021 ms.prod-support-area-path: App management ms.reviewer: markstan
+description: Describes a known issue in which applications may not be installed, and shell scripts may fail to run on devices that run macOS 11.2.x.
+Provides a resolution. ms.date: 06/16/2021 ms.prod-support-area-path: App management ms.reviewer: markstan